A Passionate Pursuit into the World of Winemaking in the Languedoc

 The History of Château Mansenoble

-Belgians Guido and Marie-Annick Jansegers-De Witte took over the wine estate in 1992.
-Guido’s professional background was in insurance, but had been writing about wine for many years.
+In 2016, the Chateau was bought by a Latvian family who continues the tradition of Guido.
+Guido’s professional background was in insurance but had been writing about wine for many years.
 When he turned fifty, he decided to devote himself to winemaking and purchased a property with a long history.
-The Château was built in the 1700s by the Huc Family who owned it until Guido took over.
+The Château was built in 1881 st by the Huc Family who owned it until Guido took over.
 The new owners modernized the equipment and selected only the best plots to grow, discarding others.
-Château Mansenoble is a passionate new winemaking endeavour in the Languedoc of Belgian couple Guido and Marie-Annick Jansegers-De Witte.
+Château Mansenoble is a passionate new winemaking endeavor in the Languedoc of Belgian couple Guido and Marie-Annick Jansegers-De Witte.

 The Terroir of Château Mansenoble